Reykjavik Global Forum – Women Leaders

 Chief Innovation Officer, US Consulting

-As a strategic partner, Deloitte will facilitate one Plenary and two Leaders Talk sessions:
+As a strategic partner for the second year, Deloitte facilitated one Plenary and two Leaders Talk sessions:

 Tuesday, 19 November